ergoplatform/ergo-tool/docs/dex-blog-post.md

 ```

 The buyer contract guarantees that the buyer box can be spent:
-1) by buyer itself, which is the way for buyer to [cancel the order](#canceling-the-orders)
+1) by the buyer itself, which is the way for the buyer to [cancel the order](#canceling-the-orders)
-2) by a _swap transaction_ created by Matcher in which _buyer box_ is spent together (i.e atomically)
+2) by a _swap transaction_ created by Matcher in which the _buyer box_ is spent together (i.e atomically)
 with the matched _seller box_ (see [sell tokens](#sell-tokens)).

-The following command can be used to create new _buy order_ to buy tokens:
+The following command can be used to create a new _buy order_ to buy tokens:
 ```
 Command Name:	dex:BuyOrder
 Usage Syntax:	ergo-tool dex:BuyOrder <wallet file> <ergAmount> <tokenId> <tokenAmount>, <dexFee>
-Description:	put a token buyer order with given <tokenId> and <tokenAmount> to buy at given <ergPrice> price with <dexFee> as a reward for anyone who matches this order with a seller, with wallet's address to be used for withdrawal with the given <wallet file> to sign transaction (requests storage password) Doc page:	https://aslesarenko.github.io/ergo-tool/api/org/ergoplatform/appkit/ergotool/dex/CreateBuyOrderCmd.html
+Description:	put a token buyer order with given <tokenId> and <tokenAmount> to buy at given
+<ergPrice> price with <dexFee> as a reward for anyone who matches this order with a seller, with
+wallet's address to be used for withdrawal with the given <wallet file> to sign transaction (requests storage password)
+Doc page:	https://aslesarenko.github.io/ergo-tool/api/org/ergoplatform/appkit/ergotool/dex/CreateBuyOrderCmd.html
 ```

-Here is an example of using `dex:BuyOrder` to submit the order to the blockchain - https://gist.github.com/greenhat/0c75738edadb9870a2cfb492d6069a57
+Here is an [example](https://gist.github.com/greenhat/0c75738edadb9870a2cfb492d6069a57) of using
+`dex:BuyOrder` to submit the order to the blockchain.

 ## List My Orders

-To show your outstanding buy/sell orders (that use your public key in their contracts) use `dex:ListMyOrders` command:
+To show your outstanding buy/sell orders (that use your public key in their contracts) use
+`dex:ListMyOrders` command:
 ```
 Command Name:	dex:ListMyOrders
 Usage Syntax:	ergo-tool dex:ListMyOrders <storageFile>